latesh/iq_tutorials/ros_intro.md

 ```
 roslaunch iq_sim runway.launch
 ```
 We will also launch the ArduCopter simulator as well.
 I have made a nice script so that you don't have to remember the big command `cd ~/ardupilot/ArduCopter/ && sim_vehicle.py -v ArduCopter -f gazebo-iris --console` from the previous tutorials.
-I recommend you move the script to your home folder for ease of access. do this by running the command below.
+I recommend you move the script to your home folder for ease of access.
+Do this by running the command below.

 ```
 cp ~/catkin_ws/src/iq_sim/scripts/startsitl.sh ~
 ```
 now we can launch the ardupilot sitl by running
 ```
-./startsitl.sh
+~/startsitl.sh
 ```

 ## Intoduction to ROS Commandline Tools